jobovy/streamgap-pepper/README.md

 impact compared to a mock sampling and a direct numerical evaluation.

-3. The test of the fast line-of-parallel-angle approach for four impactscompared to a mock sampling and a direct numerical evaluation.
+3. The test of the fast line-of-parallel-angle approach for four impacts compared to a mock sampling and a direct numerical evaluation.

 4. The example perturbed density and frequency tracks for different mass ranges and full mass range.